mahabubx7/oauth-custom-google/README.md

     3. Custom: use user-details from userResponse & make your own JWT tokens or session, etc.
   */

- // Even, you can store the OAuth response for furthur usages.
+ // Even, you can store the OAuth response for further usages.
 ```

-NOTE: We only used the GOOGLE's OAuth v2 scopes for easy authentication.
-But If you want you can get more information or other services i.e. youtube, cloud, drive, mail, etc.
+NOTE: We only used GOOGLE's OAuth v2 scopes for easy authentication.
+But If you want you can get more information or other services i.e. YouTube, cloud, drive, mail, etc.

 Thanks if you read it all! :smile: